-The Key Trustee KMS, used in conjunction with Key Trustee Server and Key HSM, provides HSM-based protection of stored key material.
-The Key Trustee KMS generates encryption zone key material locally on the KMS and then encrypts this key material using an HSM-generated key.
-The Key Trustee KMS remains the recommended key management solution for HDFS encryption for most production scenarios.
+The Ranger Key Management System (KMS), used in conjunction with Key Trustee Server and Key HSM, provides HSM-based protection of stored key material.
+The Ranger KMS generates encryption zone key material locally on the KMS and then encrypts this key material using an HSM-generated key.
+The Ranger KMS remains the recommended key management solution for HDFS encryption for most production scenarios.

-The figure below shows an example deployment that uses:
+The following figure shows an example deployment that uses Cloudera Transparent HDFS Encryption to encrypt data stored on HDFS.